 Prior to founding MindWell NYC, Dr. Renz worked as Coordinator of Postdoctoral Training at a practice in New York City where she provided mentoring and supervision to postdoctoral fellows.
 She earned her M.A. and Psy.D. in Clinical Psychology from Long Island University-Post, M.A. from New York University in Counseling for Mental Health and Wellness, and graduated Phi Beta Kappa with a degree in Psychology from University of Florida.

-Dr. Skolnick serves as an Adjunct Assistant Clinical Professor at Mount Sinai Hospital and an Adjunct Clinical Supervisor for the Doctor of Psychology Program at Pace University.
-She is a member of the Association for Behavioral and Cognitive Therapies, New York State Psychological Association, Academy for Eating Disorders, and the New York Chapter of the International Association of Eating Disorders Professionals Foundation.
+Dr. Skolnick serves as an Adjunct Assistant Clinical Professor at Mount Sinai Hospital.
+She is a member of the Association for Behavioral and Cognitive Therapies, Academy for Eating Disorders, and the New York Chapter of the International Association of Eating Disorders Professionals Foundation.
 She has several research publications and presentations related to anxiety disorders and eating disorders.
 Her dissertation research investigated the effects of a mindfulness-based instruction on anxiety and fear tolerance during an exposure procedure for claustrophobia.

 Prior to MindWell NYC, Dr. Skolnick served as a staff psychologist and Director of the Eating Disorders Program at CBT/DBT Associates in New York City.
 Dr. Skolnick completed an externship and pre-doctoral clinical internship at Northwell Health (f.k.a.
 North Shore-Long Island Jewish Hospital’s Zucker Hillside Hospital), with rotations in the adolescent Eating Disorder Day Program, DBT adult outpatient clinic, adolescent inpatient unit, and geriatric partial hospital program.
 Dr. Skolnick also completed an externship and post-doctoral fellowship at CBT/DBT Associates working as an individual CBT and DBT therapist for adults, as well as a DBT skills group co-leader.
 She earned her M.A. and Ph.D. in Clinical Psychology from Hofstra University, M.A. in Psychology in education from Teachers College, Columbia University, and B.Sc. from Tufts University.

-Dr. Ierardo completed her pre-doctoral internship at Kings County Hospital in Brooklyn, NY.
+Dr. Ierardo completed her post-doctoral fellowship at MindWell NYC and her pre-doctoral internship at Kings County Hospital in Brooklyn, NY.
 She completed externships at the Northport Veterans Affairs Medical Center, Nassau University Medical Center, and at the college counseling center at Hofstra University.
 She is CBT trained and has delivered group and individual treatment for mood disorders, Autism Spectrum Disorder, substance abuse, and PTSD.
 Additionally, Dr. Ierardo has participated in a multidisciplinary DBT consultation team, co-led a multifamily DBT skills group, and provided individual DBT therapy to adults.
 Dr. Ierardo earned her M.A. and Ph.D. from Hofstra University and her B.A. from Barnard College, Columbia University.